XMQ-HD/Machine-Learning---Air-Quality-Project/README.md

  ---

-# Maintainers: P1/P2 owner — please open an issue for any dataset quirks or to request additional features.
+# Maintainers: Li Zicheng — please open an issue for any dataset quirks or to request additional features.